chasemcd/slimevolleygym/README.md

 https://github.com/hardmaru/slimevolleygym.

-Here, we simply reorganize some of the files and provide a wrapper for it to work with RLLib.
-Additionally, we update it from `gym` to `gymnasium`.
+This repository makes minor upgrades and updates from `gym` to `gymnasium`.